What we are doing

 Integration should be tri-partite and bring together primary and secondary care, physical and mental health services, and health and social care.
 This is a formidable challenge but there is a wealth of good practice and experience for physicians to learn from and share.

-The Future Hospital Programme is supporting the development of integrated care services and facilitating the sharing of best practice through:
+As part of the Future Hospital Programme, the RCP supported the development of integrated care services and facilitated the sharing of best practice through:

 Lord Leonard and Lady Estelle Wolfson Foundation